Michael Chong: 42nd Parliament: 2017 leadership election

 The Conservative Party was defeated in the 2015 federal election, and Harper immediately resigned as party leader.
 Despite not having served in Harper's cabinet for nine years, Chong's name was among those mentioned in the media as a potential candidate for party leader.
 When asked about a leadership bid in November 2015, Chong responded "let's wait and see."
-In early 2016, the Conservative Party announced that the leadership election would be held on 27 May 2017.
-On 16 May 2016, Chong launched his campaign at the National Press Theatre in Ottawa, becoming the third candidate to enter the race.
+In early 2016, the Conservative Party announced that the leadership election would be held on May 27, 2017.
+On May 16, 2016, Chong launched his campaign at the National Press Theatre in Ottawa, becoming the third candidate to enter the race.

 Chong's leadership bid was endorsed by MP and former Environment Minister Peter Kent, as well as MP David Tilson.
 Chong also received the support of Member of Provincial Parliament (MPP) Ted Arnott and former MPs Chungsen Leung and Mike Wallace.

 Chong is in favour of implementing what he describes as a revenue-neutral carbon tax.

 Chong stated publicly that he supports Motion 103, which calls on the government to condemn Islamophobia in Canada and all other forms of religious and racial discrimination.
 Chong was one of two Conservative MPs, the other being Simcoe North MP Bruce Stanton, and the only leadership candidate to vote for the motion.

-Ultimately Andrew Scheer was elected party leader on 27 May 2017.
+Ultimately Andrew Scheer was elected party leader on May 27, 2017.
 Chong subsequently served in Scheer's shadow cabinet, being named Shadow Minister for Infrastructure, Communities and Urban Affairs the following summer, later being appointed Shadow Cabinet Minister for Science in 2018.